 International Board of Auditors for NATO (IBAN)

-The Chairman of the Board is appointed by the Council for a two-year term.
-The Board is assisted by auditors and secretarial staff with NATO International Staff status.
+The Chair of the Board is appointed by the NAC for a two-year term.
+The Board members are assisted by one principal auditor, two senior auditors, and 19 auditors and six administrative staff with NATO International Staff status.